Ibrahim-Mohamed45/Horiseon-Code-Refactor/README.md

 ## Updates made to starter code

-* I added html scroll-behavior for smooth transition when links are pressed.
 * I added semantic HTML elements to the starter code.
 * I added alt attribute to images so users of the website are proivided with information about the image if a user for some reason cannot view it (because of slow connection, an error in the src attribute, or if the user uses a screen reader).
 * I changed heading attributes so they fall in sequential order.